-- When the amount of data is small enough so that we don’t need to launch a trowser.
-What is small enough?
-Generally one piece of data (such as a name, dollar amount, or address) is the right size.
-If users need to enter more than one piece of information (such as name and address), consider breaking the popover into two separate steps.
+Popover data is usually small enough that we don’t need to launch a trowser to complete the tasks.
+If customers need to enter more than one piece of info, consider breaking the popover into two separate steps.

 Content guidelines for popovers

 - Keep popover content brief.
-Users need to make a selection or enter information quickly and keep going.
+Customers need to make a selection or enter information quickly and keep going.

-- If the popover presents a dropdown list, you can use the word Select as the first item to help users know what to do.
+- If the popover presents a dropdown list, you can use the word Select as the first item to help customers know what to do.
 Don’t use Choose.

 - Dropdown list items should be sentence case when they’re more than one word.